Prince Barcsay Ákos of Transylvania (1610-1661)

 The position of the skeletons suggested a hasty burial, one of them even had a fetter.
 If the body of the prince is really in the church, the man tied up must have been Budai Zsigmond, because another contemporary source, Szalárdi János, mentioned that Barcsai and Budai were tied up.
 One of the dead men had a severe neck injury, while the other had saber cuts on his skull.
 The remains of the pillory were found under the bodies.
 Barcsay’s grave is said to be in the church of Kozmatelke, but we do not know its exact location…

 and Wikipedia has an excellent article about Barcsay in the Hungarian language…

+I can make this content available only through small donations.
 If you like my writings, please feel free to support me with a coffee here:

 This article contains Amazon ads.
 By purchasing through these links, you can help my work at no added cost to you.
-Below, you can find my books in various editions (color/black-and-white, paperback, hardcover, ebook) Thank you very much.
+Thank you!